isamplesorg/metadata/README.md

 Defines the core metadata model for iSamples.

-`src/schemas/iSamplesCoreSchema.yml` defines the iSamples core model in linkml.
-It references vocabularies contained in `src/vocabularies/` which define terms for the Material Type, Sampled Feature, and Specimen Type vocabularies.
+`src/schemas/isamples_core.yaml` defines the iSamples core model in linkml.
+It references vocabularies contained in `src/vocabularies/` which define terms for the Material Type, Sampled Feature, and Material Sample Object Type vocabularies.

 The following artifacts are generated from the linkml and vocabulary sources: